 Why?
 Because they have their own things; they don't need old stuff.
 My generation had FM stereo; these kids have smartphones, gaming and torrent sites.
 It's the same process that ultimately took audiences away from George; just different gewgaws and baubles to entice fickle customers.
 Easier access, right for the new breed, a universe away from the old.

 Things get old fast at Radio, especially when owners panic over shifting markets.
 Consider the speed with which formats change.
-This week, Bauer effectively buried Kerrang!
-Radio.
-Once upon a time, that was going to be the format which was going to break down UK pop radio.
-Ha.
-And consider, too, how Radio 1 switches and ditches, faster and faster, in an attempt to hold on to its increasingly vaporous audience.
+And consider, too, how BBC Radio 1 switches and ditches, faster and faster, in an attempt to hold on to its increasingly vaporous audience.

 Reasons to be cheerfulThe cruelty of change won't stop hitting, of course.
 It's already changed today's radio far more than ever it did George's.
 I'd love to think Radio could survive and prosper, and I actually think it will.
 After all, one of the strongest human instincts is to communicate, person to person.
 Radio can meet that need better than almost any other medium.